-If you live in North Yorkshire you can give notice at any of our registration offices by booking an appointment.
+If you live in North Yorkshire, you can give notice at any of our registration offices.

-If you live outside England, Wales or Scotland and you want to marry in North Yorkshire you must reside in England or Wales for 7 clear days before the date of the notice appointment.
-The 7 days does not include the date you arrive and the date of the notice so in practice this means 9 days.
-Both of you must be resident at the same time before giving notice, and you must both give notice on the same day.
+If you live outside England, Wales and you want to marry in North Yorkshire, you must live in England or Wales for 7 clear days before the date of the notice appointment, excluding your arrival date and the date of the notice.
+Both you and your partner must be resident at the same time before giving notice, and you must both give notice on the same day.

 You will need to bring at least two documents to provide evidence of:

-- your name and surname, date of birth and nationality;
+- your name, date of birth and nationality

-- if you had a previous marriage or civil partnership, a decree absolute, decree of nullity or dissolution order, or a death certificate together with a marriage or civil partnership certificate;
+- if you had a previous marriage/civil partnership, a decree absolute, final order, decree of nullity or dissolution order, or a death certificate if you are a widow or widower

-- a full translation of any foreign divorce or dissolution documents and the name and address of the translator (who cannot be your intended spouse); and
+- a full translation of any foreign divorce or dissolution documents (additional fees are payable for consideration of divorce or civil partnership dissolution documents obtained outside the British Isles) and the name and address of the translator (this cannot be your intended spouse)

-- an interpreter if one of you cannot speak English.
-This cannot be your partner, so it must be another person who can translate, for example a third party.
+- if you do not speak English, you must bring an interpreter to your appointment.
+This cannot be your intended spouse so it must be another person who can translate.
 The same person will also need to be a witness at the marriage/Civil Partnership Ceremony.

-Any document which is in a foreign language must be accompanied by a complete English translation.
-There will be an additional fee payable for consideration of divorce or civil partnership dissolution documents obtained outside the British Isles.
+Any document, which is in a foreign language, must be accompanied by a complete English translation.

 1 – Evidence of name, surname, date of birth and nationality

-- Certificate of registration or naturalisation as a British Citizen granted by the Secretary of State
+- certificate of registration or Certificate of naturalisation as a British citizen

-- if parent’s not married at the time of birth – mother’s UK birth certificate
+- if your parents were not married at the date of your birth, please bring your mother’s UK birth certificate

-- if parents married at the time of birth, then either parent’s UK Birth certificate
+- if your parents were married at the date of your birth, please bring either parent’s UK Birth certificate

-- UK Passport stating relevant parent as British Citizen or having Indefinite Leave to Remain (ILR) at the time of birth. (also need marriage certificate if using Father’s documents)
+- UK Passport which states the relevant parent as a British Citizen or having Indefinite Leave to Remain (ILR) at the date of your birth.

 - ‘Registered’ Deed Poll (3 stamps: in the Supreme Court of Deeds, Royal Courts of Justice)